-The action alternatives would realign a portion of the Cattle Point Road onto an undeveloped glacial bench a maximum of 300 to 500 feet north and upslope of its existing location.
+Approximately 90 percent of the proposed project is located on park property.
+The action alternatives would realign a portion of the Cattle Point Road onto an undeveloped glacial bench about 300 to 500 feet north and upslope from its existing location.
 This would convert an undeveloped portion of grassland prairie into a transportation use.
-Construction of a new alignment in this area would impact wildlife habitat, rare plant and prairie habitat, and scenic qualities.

-A segment of the existing road would be bypassed by the new alignment and would no longer be needed for transportation purposes.
-Following construction, this segment of road would be obliterated and restored to natural conditions, converting an existing transportation use back to park uses.
-Road restoration would involve removing the existing pavement and road base, contouring the road cut and fill to blend with natural surroundings and planting with native vegetation.
-The restored road alignment would be used for wildlife habitat, rare plant and prairie restoration, and scenic values.
+A segment of the existing Cattle Point Road would be bypassed by the new alignment and would no longer be needed for transportation purposes.
+Following construction, the abandoned road segment would be obliterated and restored to natural conditions, converting an existing transportation use back to park uses.